 2 cloves garlic

-1 tin chopped tomatoes
+1 tin of chopped tomatoes

-1/2 tsp cumin
+1/2 tsp dried basil

 1/2 tsp garlic powder